Field Spaniel: History

 The dog considered to be the common ancestor of the modern English Cocker Spaniel is Ch.
 Obo, born in 1879 to a Sussex Spaniel father and a Field Spaniel mother.
 Obo's son Ch.
 Obo II is considered to be the father of the modern American Cocker Spaniel, being described as only 10 inches high with quite a long body.

 By 1909, the average weight of a Field Spaniel was 35–45 lb.
 Further mixing of the breed occurred with elements of the Basset Hound introduced.
-Various genetic health issues arose and action was taken in order to correct the problems within the breed.
-English Springer Spaniels were used to introduce healthier elements into the breed and resulted in the longer legged spaniel known today.
+Various genetic health issues arose, and action was taken in order to correct the problems within the breed.
+English Springer Spaniels were used to introduce healthier elements into the breed, resulting in the longer-legged spaniel known today.
 Most of the modern breed can be traced to four dogs from the 1950s; Colombina of Teffont, Elmbury Morwena of Rhiwlas, Gormac Teal, and Ronayne Regal.

 The Field Spaniel remains a rare breed, even in the UK.
-In 2009, a total of 51 dogs were registered with The Kennel Club and it has been in steady decline since 2000.
+In 2009, a total of 51 dogs were registered with The Kennel Club, and it has been in steady decline since 2000.
 Out of all the Spaniel breeds registered with The Kennel Club, the Field Spaniel has the lowest number registered year on year, with only the Sussex Spaniel coming a close second with 60 registrations in 2009.
 This may be compared with the English Springer Spaniel with 12,700 registrations and the English Cocker Spaniel with 22,211 registrations in 2009 alone.
 In order to promote the breed, it has been registered as a Vulnerable Native Breed by The Kennel Club.